webb-tools/tangle-network-ops/README.md

 ### Building AWS Infra

+> TODO: add scripts for bucket and table creation

 From the root directory, you should first set-up an AWS account and [create a bucket](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) to store your terraform state.
 You must remember to do the following steps:
-- Click create bucket.
+- Click create bucket
 - Name the bucket something you will remember
-- Then ensure you choose the correct region
+- Ensure you choose the correct region
-- Then just the bucket with all the default settings.
+- Use the default settings

 Then [create a dynamodb table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html) to manage state locks.
 This requires that you do:
 - Go to dynamodb and click create table
 - Name the bucket something you will remember
 - Name the primary key `LockID` and keep as string
-- Keep default settings checked off and click create
+- Keep default settings and create

 **Then run:**